Behind-the-Counter Storage for Dispensary Budtenders: Speed, Compliance & Sales - Industrial 4 Less

 • Map strains by sales volume: Sort highest-volume flowers first

-• Dedicate bins: Use color-coded containers for each strain
+• Dedicate bins: Use color-coded storage containers for each strain

 • Test accessibility: Can budtender reach and grab in <3 seconds?